'There are divided families and homeless children. What can we do? We can offer a room to them'

-Leeds couple among the first to offer their house to Ukrainian refugees, hoping they can 'help rebuild lives'
+'We have an empty nest': Leeds couple among first in UK to offer home to Ukrainian refugees

 It's difficult not to be overcome with feelings of powerlessness when we see the Russian shelling of Ukrainian cities and the displacement of millions of people - but one Leeds couple have stepped up to do their bit.